C0D1UM/technical-standard/django/unit-test/README.md

 $ python manage.py dumpdata app.Model >> path/app/fixtures/model.json
 ```

-If you have a set of fixtures can be reusable, consider creating a reusable constants.
+If you have a set of fixtures that can be reusable, consider creating a reusable constants.

 ```python
 # Yes